-A. Description of Government-wide Financial Statements
+Description of Government-wide Financial Statements

-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all non-fiduciary activities of the Academy.
-All fiduciary activities are reported only in the fund financial statements.
+The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all activities of the Academy.
 Governmental activities normally are supported by intergovernmental revenues.

-B. Reporting Entity
+Reporting Entity